India’s Golden Triangle Part 3: Jaipur – The Pink City

 Although Galtaji Temple is somewhat off the beaten path, you will find vendors selling peanuts and fruit to feed the monkeys.
 In fact, it is considered good luck to feed them.
 There is no admission fee but a man at the entrance of the site asked for ₹50 for a camera fee.
 It was very bizarre, and seemingly unofficial.
 Not in the mood for quarrelling, we shrugged and handed over the fee and received a slip of paper in return.
 There are also male and female toilets just outside the entrance.

 As we entered the site, we saw rows of ancient temples sitting in the crevice of the hills, and a set of steps leading up to the other holy water ponds.
-The temples were most certainly not in premium condition, but there was an untamed beauty about them.
+The temples were most certainly not in prestine condition, but there was an untamed beauty about them.
 Galtaji is dirty and could do with a good litter clean up.
 In case you are wondering, the monkeys were not aggressive and did not approach us unless we waved a peanut in front of them.
-It was peacefully quiet and there a few locals that had come to the temples to bathe in the holy water.
-The women were dressed in the brightest coloured saris, contrasting against the muted stone of the temples.
+It was peacefully quiet, and there were a few locals who had come to the temples to bathe in the holy water.
+The women were dressed in the brightest coloured saris, contrasting against the muted stones of the temples.
 We saw only a couple of tourists on our way out.
 I’d highly recommend Galtaji Temple if you’re looking for something different and have already covered the main sites of Jaipur.
-It is picturesque as a postcard and wildly different to what we had seen in India.
+It is picturesque as a postcard and wildly different to what we had seen in India so far.

 On our way out, we tried to call several Uber cars but they all cancelled.
 We ended up choosing from a long line of rickshaws parked outside of the temple for a bumpy and memorable ride back to the city.
 Remember to haggle the price!

 Jaipur concluded our travels around the Golden Triangle in India.
 It was brilliant.